rpartner09/fun-with-rspec/README.md

 * rSpec specs and tests.

 ## Completing the assignment
-Follow setup below.
-As before, you should fork this repo (only after you've completed the setup, part 1, and part 2 portions of the assignment) and submit your work as a pull request against the master branch of this repo.
+Follow the setup below.
+Complete parts 1 and 2.
+After completing part 2, fork this repo into a separate directory, complete part 3 (and the extra credit section if you're up to the challenge), and submit your work as a pull request against the master branch of this repo.

 All console/command line commands include the `$` character to indicate that it is the unix command shell.
 Make sure you do *NOT* include the `$` when you type the commands.
 (I also encourage you to type them out, and not copy and paste, so that you internalize what you are infact doing).